Hashish-y/Hashish-y.github.io/_pages/publications.md

 <font size="3"> The Indian Pulsar Timing Array (InPTA) collaboration has recently made its first official data release (DR1) for a sample of 14 pulsars using 3.5 years of uGMRT observations.</font>

-## Others
 [**Multiband Extension of the Wideband Timing Technique.**](https://academic.oup.com/mnras/article/527/1/213/7310865){:target="_blank"}
 <font size="3"> The wideband timing technique enables the high-precision simultaneous estimation of pulsar times of arrival (ToAs) and dispersion measures (DMs) while effectively modelling frequency-dependent profile evolution.</font>

-[**The second data release from the European Pulsar Timing Array II.
-Customised pulsar noise models for spatially correlated gravitational waves.**](https://www.aanda.org/articles/aa/full_html/2023/10/aa46842-23/aa46842-23.html){:target="_blank"}
-<font size="3"> The nanohertz gravitational wave background (GWB) is expected to be an aggregate signal of an ensemble of gravitational waves emitted predominantly by a large population of coalescing supermassive black hole binaries in the centres of merging galaxies.</font>

 [**The second data release from the European Pulsar Timing Array III.
 Search for gravitational wave